tejv/vim/readme.txt

 6. If it says not from App Store.
 Go to system preferences -> security-> enable mccvim
 7. Open macvim it will be set to spf13.
 Any changes need to be done only in git vim directory.

+8. To open macVim from terminal run this command.
+Now use gvim to open in terminal. alias gvim='/Applications/MacVim.app/Contents/MacOS/Vim -g'